term7/RaspberryPi-USB-Privacy-Gadget/README.md

 managed=false' | sudo tee /etc/NetworkManager/NetworkManager.conf > /dev/null
 ```

-This ensures that NetworkManager uses Dnsmasq for DHCP and DNS.
+This ensures that *NetworkManager* uses *Dnsmasq* for DHCP and DNS.

-NetworkManager uses two different configuration folders for Dnsmasq:
+*NetworkManager* uses two different configuration folders for Dnsmasq:

-- Standard Interfaces (/etc/NetworkManager/dnsmasq.d/) → Used for lo (localhost).
+- Standard Interfaces (`/etc/NetworkManager/dnsmasq.d/`) → Used for lo (localhost).
-- Shared Interfaces (/etc/NetworkManager/dnsmasq-shared.d/) → Used for shared networks like wlan0 and usb0.
+- Shared Interfaces (`/etc/NetworkManager/dnsmasq-shared.d/`) → Used for shared networks like *wlan0* and *usb0*.

 We need to configure both.

-Create the following configuration file to ensure that all DNS requests are forwarded to AdGuardHome and apply security features:
+Create the following configuration file to ensure that all DNS requests are forwarded to *AdGuardHome* and apply security features:

 ```
 echo '# Redirect DNS to Adguard (localhost)